-If either or both of our Astellas and AstraZeneca collaborations were to be terminated, we could require significant additional capital in order to proceed with development and commercialization of our product candidates, including with respect to our potential commercialization of roxadustat for the treatment of anemia caused by CKD or MDS, or we may require additional partnering in order to help fund such development and commercialization.
-While we continue to commercialize roxadustat in China with AstraZeneca, and develop roxadustat in the U.S. for the treatment of anemia in patients with MDS, we have not been able to agree on a path forward for AstraZeneca to fund further roxadustat development in the U.S. for CKD anemia and there is a significant risk we will be unable to do so.
-There is also a significant risk that the AstraZeneca U.S./RoW Agreement will be amended or terminated.
-If adequate funds or partners are not available to us on a timely basis or on favorable terms, we may be required to delay, limit, reduce or terminate our development or commercialization efforts or other operations.
+If either our Astellas collaboration or our AstraZeneca China collaboration were to be terminated, we could have a sudden decrease of revenue and require significant additional capital in order to proceed with development and commercialization of roxadustat or we may require additional partnering in order to help fund our operations.
+While we continue to co-commercialize roxadustat in China with AstraZeneca, and develop roxadustat in China for CIA, it is probable that our U.S./Rest of World Collaboration Agreement with AstraZeneca will be terminated and we would not be eligible for any remaining development cost sharing or development or commercialization milestones from AstraZeneca (outside of China).
+In addition, if our collaboration partners are unsuccessful in their commercialization efforts (particularly in Europe and China), our revenue will be negatively affected.
+If adequate funds or partners are not available to us on a timely basis or on favorable terms, we may be required to delay, limit, reduce or terminate development or commercialization efforts.

-We may encounter difficulties in managing our growth and expanding our operations successfully.
+We may encounter difficulties in expanding our operations, particularly commercialization, successfully.

-As we seek to advance our product candidates through clinical trials and commercialization, we will need to expand our development, regulatory, manufacturing, commercialization and administration capabilities or contract with third parties to provide these capabilities for us.
-As our operations expand, we expect that we will need to increase the responsibilities of management.
-Our failure to accomplish any of these steps could prevent us from successfully implementing our strategy and maintaining the confidence of investors in us.
+For any product candidates that we seek to advance into commercialization, we will need to expand our regulatory, manufacturing, commercialization and administration capabilities or contract with third parties to provide these capabilities for us.
+This could be a particular challenge as a result of the 2023 restructuring.
+Our failure or delay in accomplishing any of these steps could prevent us from fully realizing the commercial success of any such product candidate.